washednico/analyzerportfolio/README.md

         'arch>=7.0.0',
         'scipy==1.14.0',
         "statsmodels==0.14.1",
+        "nbformat>=4.2.0"
     ]
 ```
 We are currently forcing version of `numpy`, `statsmodel` and `scipy` due to compatibility issues.
 See more here https://github.com/statsmodels/statsmodels/issues/9333#issuecomment-2305438605

+`nbformat` is required not directly for `analyzerportfolio` but indirectly for `plotly`, solving plotting issues.

+## Contributions

+Contributions are welcome!
+Please submit pull requests or report issues via the GitHub repository.